SECTION 1. The General Laws are hereby amended by inserting after chapter 175M the following chapter:-

 (3) income from the investment of Trust assets, consistent with state and federal law.

-(p) Any employer who has a contract with an insurer, health services corporation or health maintenance organization to provide health care services or benefits for its employees, which is in effect on the effective date of this section, shall be entitled to an income tax credit against premiums otherwise due in an amount equal to the Trust Fund premium due pursuant to this section.
+(q) Any employer who has a contract with an insurer, health services corporation, or health maintenance organization to provide health care services or benefits for its employees, which is in effect on the effective date of this section, shall be entitled to an income tax credit against premiums otherwise due in an amount equal to the Trust Fund tax due pursuant to this section.

-(q) Any insurer, health services corporation, or health maintenance organization which provides health care services or benefits under a contract with an employer which is in effect on the effective date of this act shall pay to the Trust Fund an amount equal to the Health Trust premium which would have been paid by the employer if the contract with the insurer, health services corporation or health maintenance organizations were not in effect.
-For purposes of this section, the term “insurer” includes union health and welfare funds and self-insured employers.
+(r) Any insurer, self-insured employers, union health and welfare fund, health services corporation, or health maintenance organization which provides health care services or benefits under a contract with an employer or group of employers, which is in effect on the effective date of this act, shall pay to the Trust Fund an amount equal to the Health Care Trust employer payroll tax based on the number of employees of each employer.

-(r) Six months prior to the establishment of a single payer system, all laws and regulations requiring health insurance carriers to maintain cash reserves for purposes of commercial stability (such as under Chapter 176G, Section 25 of the General Laws) shall be repealed.
+(s) Six months prior to the establishment of the Health Care Trust, all laws and regulations requiring health insurance carriers to maintain cash reserves for purposes of commercial stability (such as under Chapter 176G, Section 25 of the General Laws) shall be repealed.
 In their place, the Executive Director of the Trust shall assess an annual health care stabilization fee upon the same carriers, amounting to the same sum previously required to be held in reserves, which shall be credited to the Health Care Trust Fund.

 Section 20.
 Insurance Reforms